By Peter Lyle DeHaan, PhD

 I’m adept at handling the pebbles and sand in my life, topping it off with an abundant supply of water to make things seem full.
 However, I must be intentional to handle the rocks, those important tasks.
 Without deliberate action, I put off the big stuff until tomorrow, attending to life’s minutia, without tackling its priorities.

-It’s epidemic; everyone is busy.
+It’s an epidemic; everyone is busy.
 We’re busy at work and leave to be busy at home; we’re busy in recreation and busier still on vacation, needing to return to work to rest.
 Our busyness distracts us from what’s important, from what really matters, from those things that could truly make a difference.

 I’ve pondered my own busyness and am working towards my cure:

 1) Time Management: The thrust of time management is controlling how we spend our time to allow time to do more.
 This doesn’t bring relief, it just means we’re squeezing more into an already full day.
-Turn time management on its head, using it to control how we spend our time, so that we do less.
+Turn time management on its head, using it to control how we spend our time so that we do less.

 2) Multitasking: When I multitask, I’m not really doing two things at once, but merely quickly switching back and forth.
 I fear my pursuit of multitasking has only served to make me ADD!
-Not only is multitasking counter-productive, there’s evidence it messes up our brain.
+Not only is multitasking counter-productive, but there’s also evidence it messes up our brain.

 3) Keep a Time Log: I used to unintentionally irritate my managers by periodically asking them to keep a time log for a week; I’d do it too.
 They hated it and so did I, but the results were instructive.